MilesFarber/Pokemon-Mystery-Dungeon-Transcript/TODO/RRT.md

 `Ninetales Normal`
 `Ninetales Name`: .............What do you want?

+`Gengar Angry`
-Gengar Angry: Kekeh!
+`Gengar Name`: Kekeh!
 You want to know what I want?!

+`Gengar Angry`
-Gengar Angry: Look at me!
+`Gengar Name`: Look at me!
 Isn't it your fault that I look like this?!

+`Gengar Angry`
-Gengar Angry: What, you can't even begin by apologizing?
+`Gengar Name`: What, you can't even begin by apologizing?

 `Ninetales Normal`
 `Ninetales Name`: It is not my fault.